scribu/wp-custom-field-taxonomies/readme.txt

 Donate link: http://scribu.net/wordpress
 Tags: custom fields, meta, metadata, taxonomy, sort, cms Requires at least: 2.8
-Tested up to: 2.9-rare
+Tested up to: 2.9-beta-2
 Stable tag: 1.4

 Use custom fields like regular post tags, sort posts based on custom fields and much more

 == Description ==
-With this powerfull plugin you can enhance your site by making custom fields act like post tags.
+With this powerfull plugin you can enhance your site navigation by sorting posts in various ways, based on custom field values.

 = Filter posts in new ways =
 Simple example: